mailslurp/mailslurp-client/docs/interfaces/CreateInboxDto.md

 • `Optional` **inboxType**: [`CreateInboxDtoInboxTypeEnum`](../enums/CreateInboxDtoInboxTypeEnum.md)

-HTTP (default) or SMTP inbox type.
-HTTP inboxes are default and best solution for most cases.
-SMTP inboxes are more reliable for public inbound email consumption (but do not support sending emails).
-When using custom domains the domain type must match the inbox type.
-HTTP inboxes are processed by AWS SES while SMTP inboxes use a custom mail server running at `mx.mailslurp.com`.
+Type of inbox.
+HTTP inboxes are faster and better for most cases.
+SMTP inboxes are more suited for public facing inbound messages (but cannot send).

 **`memberof`** CreateInboxDto